 Yes, aliens from the Zin Empire show up nearly immediately and abduct all your friends.
 This, of course, isn’t going to fly on the Saints’ turf (no one abducts Vice President Keith David and gets away with it, dammit), and after mowing down a bunch of Zin grunts and shooting down their ships the Boss goes face to face with the alien leader, Zinyak.

 Unfortunately, Zinyak proves to be stronger than the Boss and defeats her, sending her into a virtual world to break her will.
 These worlds — or simulations, as they’re actually called — are designed to make the victim live their worst nightmares over and over until they go insane, and this is the fate Zinyak has planned for the Boss as well.
 What IS our president’s greatest nightmare, you ask?
-Well, just like any sane person’s, it is a 50s sitcom:
+A 50s sitcom, of course, complete with a laugh track and a ripoff of Mr. Sandman:

 The Boss eventually breaks out of this hell with the help of Kinzie, only to get thrown in another simulation.
 This time, it’s a version of Saints Row: The Third’s city of Steelport, with all traces of the Saints’ influence erased and Zin structures and propaganda in every corner.
 Luckily, you learn very quickly that in this world you are not a mere mortal.
 You are a superhero.
 You got the touch.
 You got the power.
 When all hell’s breakin’ loose, you’ll be right in the eye of the storm!